Design & Technology

 The Journey

 At Shepherd Primary, our interest in Design Technology begins in Early Years with both the Nursery and Reception classes.
-During child initiated learning, children have access to a permanent provision – ‘a design and make’ area where they have access to loose parts and materials.
+During Child initiated learning, children have access to a permanent provision – ‘a design and make’ area where they have access to loose parts and materials.
 Adults will offer instruction, encouragement and teaching of appropriate junctions of children’s learning experience.

-In Year 2, the children create frozen fruit snacks by cutting, peeling or grating ingredients safely and hygienically.
+In Year 2, the children make bread by mixing, kneading and forming dough.
 They measure or weigh using measuring cups or electronic scales.
 They then move onto creating their own fire engines using levers, wheels and winding mechanisms.
 They will use materials to practise drilling and gluing materials to make and strengthen their products.
-They will end the year sewing animal puppets, which is linked to their Jungle Book topic, ensuring to join textiles using running stitch.
+They will end the year sewing Punch and Judy puppets, ensuring to join textiles using running stitch.

-In Year 5 the children will learn about creating picture frames, in which forest school skills will be incorporated.
+In Year 5 the children will learn how to make moving planets.
 They move onto creating vegetable pies, building on their cooking skills from previous years.
-Year 5 then end the year creating Wind Turbines where they apply their understanding of how to strengthen, stiffen and reinforce more complex structures.
+Year 5 then end the year creating freedom quilts, where they will build on their previous designing and sewing skills to create more complex end products.

 DT across the School